Charlie Askins and his Avenger

-It's no secret that Colonel Charles Askins Jr. had his name appended to the Askins Avenger by Bianchi as an honorary title vs. his having a hand in its actual design.
+It's no secret that Colonel Charles Askins Jr. only had his name appended to the Askins Avenger by J.B. as an honorary title vs. Charlie actually having a hand in the holster's design.
 That's really neither here nor there because it's downright traditional to do this; beginning with Sam Myres and his Tom Threepersons holster, his Pink Simms, his Barton Special, and more if I put my mind to it.
 Why would an LEO or even a true gunfighter know anything about designing and building superb gunleather?
-Each is a calling and to be best in either is to be second best in the other; Ray Chapman and Bruce Nelson, both of whom have holsters named for them (and by Bianchi, too!), come to mind as focusing on the competition shooting.
+Each is a calling of its own and to be best in either is to be second best in the other; Ray Chapman and Bruce Nelson, both of whom have holsters named for them (and by Bianchi, too!), come to mind as focusing on the competition shooting.

 "The writer" above is Askins Jr. His son was Askins III who was killed by a car at age 6-1/2.

 On that subject, then, it would be false to claim that Nelson invented the 'winged' crossdraw holster that we know him for.
 Instead the winged crossdraw -- sometimes called a 'trailing slot' holster because it was adapted for strong-side draw later -- was invented by Ed Clark who had several gunleather patents to his name.
 And he invented it by 1935!

 Above is from a 1935 brochure from Pachmayr promoting the Clark 999 holster.

 By the 1950s it was appearing even on TV programming including Dragnet and this is how Nelson came to be aware of the concept as he created his springless version that he called his No 1 Professional.

 At that very moment the same holster but with the simpler spring of Dick Hoyt's, appeared: